tobisamcode/tobisamcode/README.md

 JavaScript | Python | Vue.js | Nuxt.js | Node.js | Tailwindcss | Bootstrap | Sass | Firebase

-Data structure Algorithms, Object-Oriented Programming, Performance Testing, Load Testing & Debugging and lots more.
+Data structure and Algorithms, Object-Oriented Programming, Performance Testing, Load Testing & Debugging and lots more.

 <!--
 **tobisamcode/tobisamcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.